CUHK-ARISE/EmotionBench/README.md

 3. Fill in the blank in the file `args.testing_file`. **Remember**: No need to map the response to its original order.
 Our code will take care of it.

 Please check `example_generator.py` for datailed information.

+## 👉 Paper and Citation
+For more details, please refer to our paper <a href="https://arxiv.org/abs/">here</a>.

+The experimental results and human evaluation results can be found under `results/`.

+If you find our paper&tool interesting and useful, please feel free to give us a star and cite us through:
+@article{huang2023chatgpt,
+  author    = {Jen{-}tse Huang and
+               Man Ho Lam and
+               Eric John Li and
+               Shujie Ren and
+               Wenxuan Wang and
+               Wenxiang Jiao and
+               Zhaopeng Tu and
+               Michael R. Lyu},
+  title     = {Emotionally Numb or Empathetic?
+Evaluating How {LLM}s Feel Using Emotion{B}ench}, journal   = {arXiv preprint arXiv:}, year      = {2023}
+}